dodohand/dodohand/README.txt

 So you want to create a DodoHand

+Current status: The finger switch design is usable.
+The thumb cluster is not yet designed.
+A case has been designed by Turbinia, but has never been built.
+There are provisions in hardware for supporting an EasyPoint or another joystick but these have not been implemented in software.

-First step is to get all the parts headed your way.
+The first step is to get all the parts headed your way.
 There is a BOM.ods (Bill of Materials) in the documentation folder which contains a list of the parts needed.
 That should be your guide.

 - Electronics: